shimaden/tw/README.md

 __--reply-depth__, __--rd__ NUM

-If this option is given, __Usakotter__ displays up to NUM tweets in the reply chain from the specified tweet.
+With this option, __Usakotter__ displays up to NUM tweets in the reply chain from the specified tweet.
 If 1 is given to NUM, __Usakotter__ displays the destination tweet to which the specified tweet replies.
 If 2 is given to NUM, __Usakotter__ displays the specified tweet, the destination tweet of the specified tweet, and the destination tweet of the destination tweet of the specified tweet. __Usakotter__ repeats this operation up to NUM times.

 In the followeing example, __Usakotter__ displays the specified tweet, whose Status ID is 1234123412341234001, and up to five tweets in the reply chain from the specified tweet.